-It’s always a juggling act trying to reduce the amount of negative emotions, which we take in each day.
+It’s always a juggling act trying to reduce the amount of negative emotions, we take in each day.
 It’s also a juggling act trying to avoid being influenced by other people’s emotions.

 I continue to practice the following:

-- Always be responsible and aware of your interpretations, so that your interpretations and your responses to your interpretations cut your problems down to size, not add to them;
+- Always be responsible and aware of your interpretations, so that your interpretations and your responses to your interpretations cut your problems down to size not add to them;

 - If the problem you have is yours own it; don’t hide it, or give the problem to someone else.
 If the problem isn’t yours, try to work out whose problem it is and give the problem straight back.

 The worst thing you can do is hold on to your emotions.
 If something is bothering you, you need to say what it is regardless of the outcome.
 It’s the biggest reason why we hold back.